Vedbhanushali/SUPREME_DSA/19_Graphs/README.md

 ## Cycle detection

-need to keep track of parent if a node is visited again but it not a parent node then we can say that there is cycle
+Here we need to keep track of parent node list of all nodes.
+If a node is visited again but it not a parent node then we can say that there is cycle.

 ```cpp
 #include<iostream>